DavidMLink/GenerateSpringTable/README.md

 #### WARNING ⚠️

-- This will overwrite files if files are named exactly the same.
+- This will overwrite files if files are named exactly the same

 - Size Annotations supported are @Size for Strings and @Min, @Max for Integers